Levels of Care: Partial Hospitalization Program

 Please note: in response to COVID-19, The Center for Eating Disorders' Partial Hospitalization Program is currently virtual.

 - Extended treatment from 9:00 a.m. – 3:30 p.m., 5 days per week - Monday - Friday.
 Patients remain at home on the weekends; time at home allows patients to practice meal planning and adaptive coping skills.

 - A continued focus on normalization of nutrition and symptom blockade, both while in programming and at home.

 - Patients continue to explore the function of the eating disorder in their life while working to strengthen and develop other healthy aspects of themselves separate from the illness (i.e. values, personal strengths, important life roles)

 PHP provides the important elements of structure and therapy throughout the day, balanced with the responsibility of returning home each evening.
-During their independent time away from the unit, patients are expected to practice newly developed coping skills and self-care while nurturing a commitment to their recovery outside of the hospital.
+During their independent time away from programming, patients are expected to practice newly developed coping skills and self-care while nurturing a commitment to their recovery outside of the hospital.
 PHP, like the inpatient program, incorporates a combination of treatment modalities and daily structure to support patients as they progress through each phase of their recovery.

-We can accommodate approximately 30 patients.
-Individuals typically transition out of PHP after about two to three weeks, but this is dependent on the individual's unique situation and readiness.
 Upon successful discharge from PHP, many patients step down into the Intensive Outpatient Program, while others may transition directly to an outpatient treatment team.